Six months. It's been six months since my last post, and it's as if my entire world changed. Again.

 Thank God the surgeon who had consulted on my case was convinced that since none of the five antibiotics or pain killers were helping, that we needed to do another scan.
 There were some spots that looked like they could cut into and hopefully drain.
 They went in that evening, essentially just exploring to finds areas they could remove the apparent infection from.
 They tunneled through a lot of infection, and removed as much as they could.
 It required two incisions, one on the inside of my right groin that was roughly about two and a half inches long, and another roughly and inch long just above my vagina.
 Such pleasant areas to be sliced open.
 The pain once I was back into a room, was ungodly.
 Because they tunneled so far into my body, the incisions couldn't be closed up with stitches.
 Instead they had to be cleaned and packed multiple times a day.
 When the packing would be removed, the pain was so unbearable (and that was with multiple pain killers) that all I could do was scream, shake, and cry.
 I had horrible experiences with nurses who were so careless we had to request they not be assigned to my case.

-The morning after surgery, my cultures came back positive for necrotizing cellulitis, staph, and MRSA, any of which can kill you on their own.
+The morning after surgery, in which it had been confirmed that I had necrotizing cellulitis, I tested positive for staph, and MRSA, any of which can kill you on their own.
 My room was instantly turned into an isolation room for the rest of my time there.
 Nobody could come in or out without a gown, mask, and gloves on...except for my mother, because nobody tells her what to do.
-The hospitalist told me that had they not gone in when they did, the infections would have spread to my blood, and I would have been dead in one to two days max.
+The hospitalist told me that had they not gone in when they did, the infections would have spread to my blood, and I would have been dead within 24 hours.

 |After my eighth line blew, they finally moved to a picc line, which took two separate attempts.|